-Power Zone-DLA (If Equipped)
+PowerZone-DLA (If Equipped)

-The Power Zone-DLA is an AUTO start controller that monitors the unit and indicates operational status and fault conditions.
+The PowerZone-DLA is an AUTO start controller that monitors the unit and indicates operational status and fault conditions.
 The controller can be programmed to automatically start or stop based on time schedule, fault condition, or load demand.

 The controller constantly monitors vital generator and engine functions for a number of preprogrammed alarm and fault conditions.
-When a fault condition occurs, the engine shuts down automatically and the LCD window shows the fault that caused the shutdown.
+When a fault condition occurs, the engine will be shut down automatically and the LCD window will show the fault that caused the shutdown.
 To resume operation, the fault condition must be corrected.

-This controller records a history of unit performance, which may be viewed at any time and will not be lost when the controller is powered down.
+This controller also records a history of unit performance, which may be viewed at any time and will not be lost when the controller is powered down.

-Figure 2-12.
-Power Zone-DLA Controller
+Figure 2-13.
+PowerZone-DLA Layout